Simone Veil: Minister of Health, 1974–1979

 From 1974 to 1979, Veil was a Minister of Health in the governments of prime ministers Jacques Chirac and Raymond Barre: from 28 May 1974 to 29 March 1977, Minister of Health; from 29 March 1977 to 3 April 1978, Minister of Health and Social Security; and from 3 April 1978 to 4 July 1979, Minister of Health and Family.

 She pushed forward two notable laws.
-The first, passed on 4 December 1974, facilitated access to contraception, the sale of contraceptives such as the combined oral contraceptive pill, which was legalized in 1967.
+The first, passed on 4 December 1974, facilitated access to contraception such as the combined oral contraceptive pill, which was legalized in 1967.

-The second, passed on 17 January 1975, legalized abortion in France - this was her hardest fought political initiative and the one for which she is best known.
-The abortion debate was particularly difficult for her because those in favor of keeping abortion illegal launched aggressive personal attacks against Veil and her family.
-However, since the passing of the law, many have paid tribute to Veil and thanked her for her courageous and determined fight.
+The second, passed on 17 January 1975, legalized abortion in France – this was her hardest-fought political initiative and the one for which she is best known.
+The abortion debate was particularly difficult for her because those in favour of keeping abortion illegal launched aggressive personal attacks against Veil and her family.
+Since the passing of the law, many have paid tribute to Veil and thanked her for her courageous and determined fight.

 In 1976, Veil also helped to introduce a ban on smoking in certain public places and worked on the problem of medically underserved rural areas.

 European Parliament, 1979–1993

 In 1979, Veil was elected as a Member of the European Parliament in the first European parliamentary election.
 In its first session, the new Parliament elected Veil as its first President, a position she held until 1982.
 The archives concerning her term as President of the European Parliament are deposited at the Historical Archives of the European Union in Florence.

 In 1981, Veil won the prestigious Charlemagne Prize, an award given to honour the contributions made by individuals to advancing the unity of Europe.

-After the end of her term as President, in 1982, she remained a member of the European Parliament.
-She became Chair of the European Liberal Democrat and Reform Party until 1989.
-She was re-elected for the last time in the 1989 election, standing down in 1993.
+After the end of her term as President in 1982, she remained a member of the European Parliament; she was re-elected for the last time in the 1989 election, stepping down in 1993.
+She was Chair of the European Liberal Democrat and Reform Party until 1989.

 Between 1984 and 1992, she served on the Committee on the Environment, Public Health and Food Safety, and the Committee on Political Affairs.
-After standing down from these committees, she served on the Committee on Foreign Affairs and its related Subcommittee on Human Rights.
+After stepping down from these committees, she served on the Committee on Foreign Affairs and its related Subcommittee on Human Rights.
 Between 1989 and 1993, she was also a member of Parliament's delegation to the ACP-EU Joint Parliamentary Assembly, serving as its vice-chairwoman until 1992.

 Return to French Government, 1993–1995

 From 31 March 1993 to 16 May 1995, Veil was again a member of the cabinet, serving as Minister of State and Minister of Health, Social Affairs and the city in the government of Prime Minister Édouard Balladur.
 In the mid-1990s, she worked to help the disabled, HIV-positive patients, and mothers of young children.